DwayneCrous/go-do-it/README.md

 ---

 ## 📄 License

+MIT License

-### Recent Updates
+## Recent Updates
-Inspired by the Bubble Tea TUI framework by Charmbracelet. 🍵

 - **Tags**: You can now add tags to todos during add and edit flows
 - **Help menu**: Press `h` to view a dedicated help screen with all keybindings

-## License

-MIT License

 ---

-Inspired by the Bubble Tea TUI framework by Charmbracelet.
+Inspired by the Bubble Tea TUI framework by Charmbracelet. 🍵